scaleway/api.scaleway.com/contents/api_general.md

   - `invalid_request_error`: Occur when your request has invalid parameters.
   - `invitalid_auth`: Arise when there is a problem of authentication.
-  - `uknown_resource`: Occur when the resource doesn't exist.
+  - `unknown_resource`: Occur when the resource doesn't exist.
   - `authorization_required`: You don't have sufficient right to access the resource.
   - `api_error`: API errors use in case of problem with api domain's servers